-The headlight delay time is programmable on vehicles equipped with an Electronic Vehicle Information Center (EVIC).
-Refer to "Electronic Vehicle Information Center (EVIC)/Customer-Programmable Features" in "Understanding Your Instrument Panel" for further information.
+If your vehicle is not equipped with a touchscreen, this feature can be programmed through the Electronic Vehicle Information Center (EVIC) or Driver Information Display (DID).
+Refer to "Electronic Vehicle Information Center (EVIC)" or "Driver Information Display (DID)" in "Understanding Your Instrument Panel" for further information.

-SmartBeam - If Equipped
+Automatic High Beam Headlamp Control - If Equipped

-The SmartBeam system provides increased forward lighting at night by automating high beam control through the use of a digital camera mounted on the inside rearview mirror.
+The Automatic High Beam Headlamp Control system provides increased forward lighting at night by automating high beam control through the use of a digital camera mounted on the inside rearview mirror.
 This camera detects vehicle specific light and automatically switches from high beams to low beams until the approaching vehicle is out of view.